 GIOVANNI BOTTESINI (1821 - 1889)

-Double Bass Music
+Double Bass and Chamber Music

+Bottesini’s compositions include a number of double bass concertos (some for double bass and piano), as well as works for solo violin and double bass and for two double basses.
+His Metodo completo per contrabasso is an important addition to the pedagogical literature of the instrument.
 In 1849 Bottesini played the cello part in London in a quintet by George Onslow.
-His own chamber music includes a Gran Quintetto for two violins, viola, cello and double bass.
-He wrote eleven string quartets and arranged his Second Double Bass Concerto for solo instrument and string quartet.
+His own chamber music includes a Gran quintetto for two violins, viola, cello and double bass.
+He wrote 11 string quartets and arranged his Double Bass Concerto No. 2 for solo instrument and string quartet.